 When thinking about the type of needle used to give a tattoo, the first thing that comes to mind might be the needle that a nurse uses to give you a shot, or a smaller version of the needle that a piercer uses.

 Today, we’re going to dive into the ins-and-outs of tattoo needles, including categories, sizes and, most importantly, whether or not tattoo needles are hollow.

 Are Tattoo Needles Hollow?

 Individual tattoo needles are not hollow.
-Some round needles formations (groups of needles) will only have needles on the outside with an empty middle, but this is the closest to “hollow” that you’ll get when it comes to tattooing needles.
+Some groups of needles (as pictured below) will only have needles on the outside with an empty middle, yet this is the closest to “hollow” that you’ll get when it comes to tattooing needles.

 As you can see from the image below, tattoo needles are completely solid, They don’t have tiny openings that ‘suck up’ the ink.
 Instead, the needles are used to ‘jab’ ink into the skin.